nu-gui/nu-cron/devin/workflows/AI-Project-Startup-Workflow.md

 ---

 ## **🔹 Step 1: Initiate the First Slack Session**
-1️⃣ A human developer **creates a new Slack session** by inviting Devin AI.
+1️⃣ A human developer **creates a new Slack session** by inviting Devin AI to the designated channel.
+   - Use the following channel for the first session: [Slack Channel](https://nu-gui.slack.com/archives/C08CGSLBP5G).
 2️⃣ **Devin AI responds with an initialization message**, confirming readiness:
    ```bash
    @team AI Development Session Initialized ✅